-(4) Does the condition or experience outweigh the discharge?
-N/A d.
-The Board determined the discharge is inequitable based on the applicant's length and quality of service.
-Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed the separation authority to AR 635-200, paragraph 14- 12a.
-The Board determined the narrative reason for separation, and the reentry code is proper and equitable and voted not to change those items.
+d.
+The Board determined the discharge is inequitable.
+Therefore, the Board voted to grant relief in the form of an upgrade of the character of service to Honorable and the narrative reason for separation to Parenthood, with a corresponding separation code of JDG, and the reentry code to RE-1.